 - SEND Code of practice 0-25 years (2015)

 - Children and Families Act (2014)

-- KCSIE (September 2021 made particular reference to SEND, but the latest version of September 2023 also considered)
+- KCSIE 2024 ensuring all staff working in schools understand their safeguarding responsibilities

 - Equality Act 2010

 English as an Additional Language (EAL)

 We would identify any student for whom English is an additional language during our entrance procedures.
 Teachers would be informed of any new arrival and their identified needs to ensure that planning is incorporated to ensure access to the curriculum.